almost half a year in books

 One of the reasons this book has been on my radar is Logan Browning’s character in Dear White People at some point says it was her/her dad’s favorite book – don’t know why but that line stuck with me and a year after watching the movie in full for the first time (which was a fantastic experience), I finally picked up the book and… it’s one of my favorites now, too.
 The way the book deals with questions of power, social structure, honor, etc. is SO good, and the story itself is accessible and compelling.
-I reference it in my thoughts quite often, and would recommend it to absolutely anyone.
+I reference it quite often, and would recommend it to anyone.

-Somewhat side note – the book was better than the movie, but I can retrospectively say the movie was one of the best adaptations of a book I’ve ever seen (if not the best) and I liked reading the book after having watched the movie, partly because it made it easier to keep track of the characters/subplots.
+Somewhat side note – the book was better than the movie, but I can retrospectively say the movie was one of the best adaptations of a book I’ve ever seen (if not the best), and I liked reading the book after having watched the movie, partly because it made it easier to keep track of the characters/subplots.